nycu-caslab/AAML2025/project/final_project.md

 - Grading workflow will be:
     1. Clone your repo.
-    2. Apply your custom model (if specified in README).
+    2. Apply your custom model (if specified in README.md).
     3. `make prog && make load`
     4. Run the evaluation script.
     5. Record the metrics.